effelow/flo-in-dk.com/README.md

 git add .; git commit -m "test deploy"; git push
 ```

-Please also see the deployment of the underlying infrastructure under `deployment` directory in this repo.
+Please also see the deployment of the infrastructure in the [infrastructure-code].

 ## Future Work